Chart Color Schemes

 Currumbin Valley ranks among the top 25% of areas assessed nationally for overall employment performance

-Currumbin Valley has an educated workforce with prominent essential services sectors.
-Its unemployment rate was 2.2% in the past year, with estimated employment growth of 2.8%.
+Currumbin Valley has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate was 2.2% as of September 2025.
+Employment growth over the past year was estimated at 2.9%.

 Frequently Asked Questions - Employment